SpongePowered/SpongeDocs/tools/config-lister/README.md

 Usage
 -----

-1. Update the SpongeCommon dependendy to the latest recommended release in the pom.
+1. Update the SpongeCommon dependency to the latest recommended release in the pom.
 2. And then run the generated jar file:

 ````bash